spokestack/spokestack.io/content/docs/Design/script-storyboard-responses.md

 ### 3. Move to the Next Intent or Gesture

 Once you've exhausted your experience map, write turns for anything outside that flow.
-This is where your list of intents will come in handy.
+This is where your list of `intents` will come in handy.

-1. How will you respond if you weren't able to match what the user said with an intent?
+1. How will you respond if you weren't able to match what the user said with an `intent`?
 2. If you ask a question, how will you respond if the user responds with a negative?

-Your script is complete once you've exhausted both your experience map(s) and intent list.
-Write a several variations of your responses.
+Your script is complete once you've exhausted both your experience map(s) and list of `intents`.
+Write several variations for responses where necessary.
 Go back to [best practice](/docs/Design/tips-for-writing-dialog) rule #6 if you get stuck.

 Here's an [example](https://www.dropbox.com/scl/fi/0weo35v72i901bynq2j8o/MyRunBuddy-MVP-Return-User-PUBLIC.paper?dl=0&rlkey=mzwmhjl00xznfaxxxo17kjjz1) of a drafted script excluding visual output.
 We'll get to that in a later step.

 ## Test and Refine Your Script

-Do your interaction sound human and natural?
+Does your interaction sound human and natural?
 Type responses [here](https://labs.spokestack.io/) to hear how a synthetic voice might read them.
 Refer to [step #5](/docs/Design/tips-for-writing-dialog) if you get stuck.

 ## Introduce Visuals